Lynn University's student body included 2,204 undergrads, 746 graduate and 60 doctoral students as of fall 2017.

 of value added learning gain

-The added educational value at Lynn is better than 87 percent of other schools who took the 2014-2015 Collegiate Learning Assessment, a standardized test administered by the Council for Aid to Education.
-It tests for critical thinking, analytic reasoning, problem solving, and written communication skills.
+The added educational value at Lynn is better than 87 percent of other schools who took the 2014-15 Collegiate Learning Assessment, a standardized test administered by the Council for Aid to Education.
+It tests for critical thinking, analytic reasoning, problem solving and written communication skills.

 of community service participation

-In the 2015 National Survey of Student Engagement (NSSE), 87% of first year Lynn students reported participating in a course that included a community-based project (compared to 65% of students at other private 4-year schools).
+In the 2015 National Survey of Student Engagement (NSSE), 87 percent of first year Lynn students reported participating in a course that included a community-based project (compared to 65 percent of students at other private four-year schools).

-During the fall 2016 academic year, 512 students participated in internships for credit with employers including Mercedes Benz, Delray Beach Marriot and Boca Raton Airport Authority.
+During the 2016-17 academic year, 599 students participated in internships for credit with employers including Mercedes–Benz, Delray Beach Marriott and Boca Raton Airport Authority.

 24 national championships

 With 24 national championships during their first 30 years of intercollegiate competition, the Fighting Knights are among the most successful teams in college sports.

-Lynn's athletic program includes 9 women's and 6 men's teams.
+Lynn's athletic program includes nine women's and nine men's teams.
 Home games make for a great "knight out" on campus.

 - Cross Country

 Lynn's student athletes have brains and brawn.
-Three-quarters earned a GPA of 3.0 or better during the fall 2016 academic year.
-5% scored a perfect 4.0.
+Athletics earned an average GPA of 3.38 during the 2016-17 academic year.
+Seven percent scored a perfect 4.0.